What is the difference between the levels of ski courses?

 Is there anything else important to remember?

-Top up health insurance.
-Many people don't know that the EHIC only covers about 70% -80% of emergency treatment in France.
+Many people don't know that the EHIC only covers about 70-80% of emergency treatment in France.

 Carte Neige insurance - You can buy this with your lift pass and it is very inexpensive for the level of cover provided.
 If you get carted off the mountain, the pisteur service like to see it as proof of insurance, but it covers ski accidents only, so if you slip on ice in the street and hurt yourself, it won't cover that.
 Carry all the above documents with your lift pass.
 NB.
 Carre Neige is a different insurance and is not as comprehensive as the Carte Neige.
 Please check for yourselves online the official small print.

-All of the foregoing assumes you have comprehensive travel insurance before you leave.
+All of the above assumes you have comprehensive travel insurance before you leave.

 How do I pay for the ski course?